Citizens Access Landlords

 Accessing Citizens Access Portal

 If you have already been set up with an account, you can go straight to the Landlord portal .
-Guidance and information on using the portal (PDF).
+View guidance on .

-If you have any questions or need any guidance on how to use the Landlord Portal, please contact us on telephone number 01983 823950.
-If you need further help we will be happy to assist you.
+If you have any questions or need any guidance on using the portal, please call 01983 823950.

-If you have not already signed up to use Citizens Access Landlords please email us at email@example.com with your landlord reference, email address and contact telephone number.
+If you have not already signed up to use the portal email email@example.com with your landlord reference, email address and contact telephone number.
 Once this has been received your access will be setup and you will receive an email instruction on how to log into the portal for the first time.

 If your tenant is in receipt of Universal Credit, their housing costs will be met in most circumstances, through their Universal Credit benefit payment and will be paid directly to them.
 For further information visit GOV.UK website.